shindavid/AlphaZeroArcade/docs/Q-Dispersion-Tree-Search.md

-# Nash Information Set Monte Carlo Tree Search (Nash-ISMCTS)
+# Q-Dispersion Tree Search (QDTS)

-This document describes _Nash Information Set Monte Carlo Tree Search_.
-Nash-ISMCTS is our MCTS-variant, which can be applied in imperfect information games to approximate a game's Nash equilibrium.
+This document describes _Q-Dispersion Tree Search_ (QDTS).
+QDTS is our MCTS-variant, which can be applied in imperfect information games to approximate a game's Nash equilibrium.

 ## Background